-Heather is a PhD candidate in the Health Policy program at McMaster University.
-Heather is Co-lead of Evidence Synthesis at the Forum as well as a member of the Impact Lab.
-Her work at the Forum includes the preparation of evidence briefs, citizen briefs, dialogue summaries, citizen panel summaries, and scientific articles.
-In 2016, Heather was awarded the prestigious national Pierre Elliot Trudeau Foundation Doctoral Scholarship and also received the Ontario Graduate Scholarship.
-Heather has an extensive background in health care policy and knowledge translation, holding progressive leadership positions.
-She is on leave from her position as Director of Knowledge Exchange at the CAMH, Canada’s largest mental health and addictions teaching hospital.
-Heather’s research interests lie in how large jurisdictions implement evidence-informed policy directions in mental health systems.
-Her dissertation is exploring how developed countries structure their implementation efforts as well as the process of policy implementation in Ontario’s mental health and addiction system.
-Heather also serves in an advisory capacity for several provincial, national, and international initiatives such as the International Knowledge Exchange Network for Mental Health.
-Heather holds a Master of Science degree in Behavioural Ecology and Evolutionary Psychology from Queen’s University.
+Heather has an extensive background in healthcare policy and knowledge translation, holding progressive leadership positions.
+She previously worked at the Ontario Ministry of Health and Long-Term Care, as Director of Knowledge Exchange at the Centre for Addictions and Mental Health (CAMH), and as Co-lead of Evidence Synthesis at the McMaster Health Forum.
+In her work at CAMH, she developed and led a province-wide knowledge-exchange network for mental health and addictions (Evidence Exchange Network) that helps create and share evidence to build a better mental health and addictions system in Ontario.
+She has submitted her PhD thesis and is awaiting the defense.
+As part of her studies she was awarded the prestigious national Pierre Elliot Trudeau Foundation Doctoral Scholarship and also received the Ontario Graduate Scholarship.
+Her research interests lie in how large jurisdictions implement evidence-informed policy directions in mental health systems.
+Her thesis explored how developed countries structure their implementation efforts as well as the process of policy implementation in Ontario’s mental health and addiction system.
+She also serves in an advisory capacity for several provincial, national, and international initiatives such as the International Knowledge Exchange Network for Mental Health.
+She holds a Master of Science degree in Behavioural Ecology and Evolutionary Psychology from Queen’s University.